emckiernan/emg-book/chapter-05/chapter-5.md

 As muscles contract, they also fatigue, especially if a significant effort is exerted, or if the contraction is prolonged.
 There are several ways we can visualize and quantify fatigue.

 ### Changes in EMG signal amplitude with fatigue

-The following recording was obtained from the bicep muscle while performing a sustained concentric contraction, i.e. holding a weight with the arm bent at 90 degrees for 50 seconds (contraction starts around t=5s and ends at t=55s).
+The following recording was obtained from the biceps muscle while performing a sustained concentric contraction, i.e. holding a weight with the arm bent at 90 degrees for 50 seconds (contraction starts around t=5s and ends at t=55s).

 ```python